Breast Invasive Lobular Carcinoma

 Associated Genetic Biomarkers

-Breast invasive lobular carcinomas most frequently harbor alterations in CDH1, PIK3CA, TP53, ERBB2, and CCND1 .
+Breast invasive lobular carcinomas most frequently harbor alterations in CDH1, PIK3CA, TP53, CCND1, and ERBB2 .

-PIK3CA Mutation, CDH1fs, CDH1 Mutation, PIK3CA Mutation, PIK3CA H1047R, TP53 Mutation, and CCND1 Amplification are the most common alterations in breast invasive lobular carcinoma .
+PIK3CA Mutation, CDH1fs, CDH1 Mutation, PIK3CA Codon 1047 Missense, and PIK3CA H1047R are the most common alterations in breast invasive lobular carcinoma .

-There are 2 clinical trials for breast invasive lobular carcinoma, of which 2 are open and 0 are completed or closed.
-Of the trials that contain breast invasive lobular carcinoma as an inclusion criterion, 1 is early phase 1 (1 open) and 1 is phase 2 (1 open).
+There are 7 clinical trials for breast invasive lobular carcinoma, of which 7 are open and 0 are completed or closed.
+Of the trials that contain breast invasive lobular carcinoma as an inclusion criterion, 1 is early phase 1 (1 open), 1 is phase 1 (1 open), 1 is phase 1/phase 2 (1 open), 3 are phase 2 (3 open), and 1 is phase 3 (1 open).

-ERBB2 is the most frequent gene inclusion criterion for breast invasive lobular carcinoma clinical trials .
+ER, HER2, and PR are the most frequent gene inclusion criteria for breast invasive lobular carcinoma clinical trials .

-Imipramine, anastrozole, and fulvestrant are the most common interventions in breast invasive lobular carcinoma clinical trials.
+Radiation therapy, imipramine, and anastrozole are the most common interventions in breast invasive lobular carcinoma clinical trials.